 Welcome!
-The thomasseidman.com Web site is a gift to me from my old friend and self-styled Internet-marketing guru Chris Ripley.
-His mantra is “If your name is available, buy the domain—and do it before somebody else does,” or words to that effect, anyway.
-All the other Thomas Seidmans out there (and you know who you are) who thought about setting up their own Web pages with their own name will have to go through Ripley.
+The thomasseidman.com website was originally a gift to me from my old friend and Internet-marketing guru Chris Ripley.
+His mantra is “If your name is available, buy the domain—and do it before somebody else does!” or words to that effect.
+All the other Thomas Seidmans out there (and you know who you are) who thought about setting up their own websites with their own name would have had to to go through Ripley.
 He got there first.
 (I only took full responsibility for the website in 2023.)

 Indeed, some people make a business out of snatching up domain names they believe may have value in the future, so they can resell them at a profit to people or entities down the road.
 It can take real money to buy the rights to a domain name—even your own name—from one of these speculators.
 The thomasseidman.com name, for instance, was independently valued at $8.95 as of the second quarter of 2015.